mat1/building-microservices/exercises/1-first-app.md

 Check if you see `Hello World` in your browser.

-You have finished the first excercise and deployed your first Spring Boot Application to the cloud.
+You have finished the first exercise and deployed your first Spring Boot Application to the cloud.